 Permanent loss of hearing

-This is irreparable hearing damage sustained over usually a long period of time being exposed to loud noises and sounds in the workplace.
-Hair cells within the ear weaken meaning the ear is less able to pick up on certain frequencies and deciphering human voices is often one of the first signs that permanent hearing loss is taking place.
+Permanent, irreparable hearing damage can be over a long period of time after being exposed to loud noises and sounds in the workplace.
+In these cases, hair cells within the ear weaken, so the ear is less able to pick up on certain frequencies.
+Having difficulty deciphering human voices is often one of the first signs that permanent hearing loss is taking place.

 Tinnitus is characterised by a constant hissing, buzzing or whistling in one or both ears often initially mistaken for background traffic noises or electrical equipment.
 People can experience this for significant periods of time and others for just a short time.
 Those working in environments such as engineering, factories, construction or road repair are more at risk of tinnitus.
 Effects of this condition can mean difficulty in sleeping, concentrating and problems detecting particular sounds.